Elizabeth Somerset, Countess of Worcester (1502–1565): Connection to the Anne Boleyn investigation

 In 1536, she testified against Anne Boleyn, claiming she engaged in numerous adulterous acts with a handful of men including Henry Norris, Mark Smeaton, and George Boleyn, 2nd Viscount Rochford, the queen's brother.
 Her accusations are described in Lancelot de Carle's poem A letter containing the criminal charges laid against Queen Anne Boleyn of England.
 It exposes conflict between one of the king's privy counsellors and his sister whom he observes engaging in adulterous behaviour and "the sister of one of the most strait-laced of the king’s counsellors" whom he observes engaging in adulterous behavior.
 Once her brother warns her against appearing promiscuous, the sister of the counsellor announced she is not the worst sinner in regards to promiscuous behavior.
 "But you see a small fault in me, while overlooking a much higher fault that is much more damaging," the translated poem reads.
 She accuses Queen Anne of adultery and tells her brother to look to Mark Smeaton and the queen's own brother, George Boleyn.
 She claims, "I must not forget to tell you what seems to me to be the worst thing, which is that often her brother has carnal knowledge of her in bed."
 This accusation formed the basis of charges leading to Anne's demise, although many historical accounts concur that the charges involving incest between Anne and George are trumped-up.
 Elizabeth Somerset was identified as the privy counsellor's sister referenced in the poem after John Hussee, agent of the Lord Deputy of Calais and factotum of Lord Lisle declared "as to the queen’s accusers, my lady of Worcester is said to be the principal."
 He acknowledged there were a few other accusers—"Nan Cobham, with one maid more"—but referred to Elizabeth as "the first ground" when it came to raising charges against Anne.

 Elizabeth was expecting another child in the spring of 1536 during the events of Anne's investigation.
 Queen Anne became concerned about her former lady-in-waiting's difficulties during pregnancy even as she remained locked up in the Tower.
 She "much lamented my lady of Worcester… because that her child did not stir in her body."
 Elizabeth gave birth to a daughter that year and named her Anne, perhaps in honor of Anne Boleyn who continued to languish in prison.

 Personal life

+Elizabeth, Countess of Worcester, attended the coronation of Elizabeth I on 15 January 1559.
+She wore a gown of silver tissue and robes which she later bequeathed to her daughter Anne.

 Elizabeth died in 1565, between 20 April when her will was dated and 23 October when her will was probated.
 She is buried in Chepstow, Monmouthshire, Wales.
 Elizabeth and Henry left behind four sons and four daughters on record who grew to adulthood, although it is rumored they had two more children who survived past infancy, bringing the total to ten: